 Additional Fees: There are several additional fees and charges that could increase the cost of your bill.
 These include:

 Cancellation or termination charges

 Rebates and Concessions: Different states offer various concession rates or government rebates for low income earners.
 If you think you are eligible for a discounted concession rate, Electricity Wizard can help you to find the best deal.

 Get a Better Deal on Your Electricity Bills

 At Electricity Wizard, we do all the hard work for you.
-When you call us, we’ll compare your rates and plans against our preferred suppliers available in your area and help you select the right plan for you to cut down costs and meet any other criteria you may have.
+When you call us, we’ll compare your rates and plans against leading electricity suppliers available in your area and help you select the right plan.
+We’ll help you find the best company and plan to reduce your electricity bill with cheap rates and meet any other criteria you may have.
 Best of all, our service is completely free – so what do you have to lose?